turnonline/cloud-run-micronaut/README.md

 # Cloud Run service skeleton based on the Micronaut framework

 This combination of technologies enables developers to create scalable and efficient microservices or serverless applications that run on Cloud Run.
+With an option to build GraalVM native image that can be deployed using Cloud Build.

 ## Packaging types of the Micronaut Maven Plugin